Skip to main content

 The Role of Advanced Peptides in Systemic Recalibration

 Growth hormone peptide therapies represent a sophisticated approach to addressing age-related decline in the somatotropic axis (the system governing growth hormone).
-Unlike direct replacement with recombinant human (rhGH), these peptides work by stimulating the body’s own production of GH from the pituitary gland.
+Unlike direct replacement with recombinant human growth hormone (rhGH), these peptides work by stimulating the body’s own production of GH from the pituitary gland.

 Two of the most well-studied classes of these peptides are: